Gold Filled vs. Gold Vermeil vs. Gold Plating: A 101 Guide

 Even though gold vermeil’s durability is inferior to that of gold filled, it is still significantly more durable than gold plating because it has a coating of at least 2.5 microns.

 This class has the least longevity among the three.
 It is safe to say that it is not made for long-term use.
 It is for “fast fashion.”
 It gives you a trendy look, which lasts for only a few months before tarnishing begins to show.
 The gold coating is only a meager 0.5 microns in this type of item, so it fades quite fast.
+In Nendine, you can opt for a thicker plating layer as far as 1 micron, which delivers color retention at around 12 months.

 Cost and Price